 A mechanic at his father's garage during the late 1970s, Matt dreams about leaving his small town existence and pursuing grander ambitions.
 But strong feelings for a new girlfriend and deep...

 A mechanic at his father's garage during the late 1970s, Matt dreams about leaving his small town existence and pursuing grander ambitions.
 But strong feelings for a new girlfriend and deep family ties may prevent Matt's ultimate escape, despite pressure from best friend Schultz to take off immediately.
 Coming-of-age story in a small town.Written by

-Photos on the wall in the opening scene were all personal photos of the writer/director.
-The last photo which "Adult Matt" looks at,(a tow truck) was the writer/directors dads truck, taken in front of the actual garage in 1977.
-The other truck in the photo (up on jack stands and truck bed missing) was the truck the writer/director and his younger brother were almost killed in after taking out a telephone pole one late summer night.
+Photos on the wall in the opening scene were all personal photos of Carl Thibault.
+The last photo, at which "adult Matt" looks (a tow truck), was Carl's dad's truck, taken in front of the actual garage in 1977.
+The other truck in the photo (up on jack stands and truck bed missing) was the truck, in which Carl and his younger brother were almost killed, after taking out a telephone pole one late summer night.
 See more »

 Just caught this movie at the San Fernando Valley Film Festival and was really taken aback by its quiet power.
 Very much in the "Stand By Me"/"Last Picture Show"/"Summer of '42" mode, it will hopefully find a wider audience outside the fest circuit.
 Very well-acted by a mix of newcomers and veteran talent, "The Garage" has a great, evocative look, and subtly brings back its late 1970s, pre-MTV time period.
 It's one of those universal stories about small town life that anyone who's ever left home--or thought about it, will definitely be moved by.
 The music and cinematography were impressive, too.
 Check it out if it lands at a festival or theatre near you.

 21 of 24 people found this review helpful.

 Was this review helpful to you?

 | Report this